-In addition, department heads or members of appointed boards and commissions are prohibited from soliciting contributions in excess of $250 from persons who are parties to, or participants in, proceedings pending before them, and from making decisions affecting a source of campaign contributions of more than $250.
-City officials must consult their department’s Statement of Incompatible Activities and the Good Government Guide to ensure compliance.
+In addition, elected officials, department heads or members of appointed boards and commissions are prohibited from soliciting or accepting contributions in excess of $250 from persons who are parties to, or participants in, proceedings pending before them, and from making decisions affecting a source of campaign contributions or more than $250.
+For additional information on the ban and disqualification, please see this notice or contact the FPPC.

 The Ethics Commission has also produced guidelines for due diligence efforts in connection with prohibited contributions as well as a sample contributor card template for use in collecting contributor information and complying with contribution restrictions.

 State law imposes restrictions on how campaign funds may be used.
 Generally, any expenditure of campaign funds must be reasonably related to a political, legislative or governmental purpose.
 Additionally, any expenditure that confers a “substantial personal benefit” (i.e., worth $200 or more) on the candidate, officeholder or any individual authorized to approve campaign expenditures must be directly related to a political, legislative or governmental purpose.
 Local law also prohibits the use of campaign funds to support or oppose other candidates or measures, and to make donations to nonprofit organizations.
 The FPPC’s and the Commission’s candidate guides set forth the restrictions on the use of campaign funds in more detail.